AxlLind/simple-slack-verification/README.md

 # simple-slack-verification
 A simple express middleware for Slack signed secret authentication.
 See Slack's documentation [here](https://api.slack.com/docs/verifying-requests-from-slack).

 If the request did not come from your Slack the middleware does not pass the request forward.
-It returns with status 401 and sends the `unauthorizedResponse` object (see below).
+It returns with status 403 and optionally sends the `unauthorizedResponse` object (see below).

 ## Installation
 ```